scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 If you previously used experimental annotation-based preview implementation be aware of source incompatibilites when upgrading to Scala 3.8.

 More information about `into` modifiers can be found in [the dedicated reference](https://docs.scala-lang.org/scala3/reference/preview/into.html).

+## Experimental features changes

+### Future-proof Standard Library

+With the standard library now compiled using Scala 3, it has been enhanced to better support two highly experimental language features.
+These features remain far from stabilization and should not be relied upon in production code.

+**Explicit nulls** - When you enable explicit nulls in your project (`-Yexplicit-nulls`), all reference types become non-nullable unless annotated with `| Null`.
+Library maintainers have annotated many standard library APIs with explicit null-return types, so the type checker will now warn if you forget to handle a possible `Null`.

+**Capture checking** - The library code has been adjusted to interact properly with the experimental capture-checking system.
+When you enable capture checking (`-language:experimental.captureChecking`) the type checker tracks references to capabilities and ensures you do not capture local resources in closures.

+> **Note:** Both null-safety and capture-checking annotations remain experimental, opt-in features.
+Your existing code will behave exactly as before unless you enable the appropriate language flag.

+### Pure functions and capture checking

+The `scala.caps.Pure` capability is used by the capture checker to model pure functions.
+Experimental separation checking is new in Scala 3.8 and ensures that closures do not capture resources, providing stronger guarantees about side-effect isolation.
+To experiment with capture checking, import `scala.language.experimental.captureChecking` and annotate your functions with the appropriate capabilities.
+Adding these annotations does not require enabling experimental features and it will not affect users who are not using capture checking.

+> **Note:** Only core traits related to capture checking and defined in the Scala Standard Library have been stabilized, as these have been proven to be stable.
+The capture checking itself is still an experimental feature.

 ## New experimental features